 Here’s an example:

-If an area has 100 houses sell per month, and that area has 500 houses for sale, we would say that area has a 5 month supply.
+If an area has 100 houses sold per month, and that area has 500 houses for sale, we would say that area has a 5-month supply.

 % Of List Price Received

 There are two figures here, % of list price received, and % of original list price received.
 Basically, this is accounting for the listings that made a reduction in price.
 So, if the original list price was $250,000, and was then reduced to say $245,000, and the house sold for $242,550 this would count as 99% of the list price received, not % of the original list price received–make sense?
 The takeaway is that houses are selling for about 99% of what they are listed for, which is a strong data point, in my opinion.

 The above data suggests that there is still healthy demand for houses in Raleigh NC and particularly Wake County NC, as of April 2020.